kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 ### Identity-Aware Proxy (IAP)

-Previous Kubermatic versions used Keycloak-Proxy for securing access to cluster services like Prometheus or Grafana.
+Previous KKP versions used Keycloak-Proxy for securing access to cluster services like Prometheus or Grafana.
 The project was then renamed to [Louketo](https://github.com/louketo/louketo-proxy) and then shortly thereafter [deprecated](https://github.com/louketo/louketo-proxy/issues/683) and users are encouraged to move to [OAuth2-Proxy](https://github.com/oauth2-proxy/oauth2-proxy).

-Kubermatic 2.15 therefore switches to OAuth2-Proxy, which covers most of Keycloak's functionality but with a slightly different syntax.
+KKP 2.15 therefore switches to OAuth2-Proxy, which covers most of Keycloak's functionality but with a slightly different syntax.
 Please refer to the [official documentation](https://github.com/oauth2-proxy/oauth2-proxy/blob/master/docs/configuration/configuration.md) for the available settings, in addition to these changes: